 Keywords are the words or phrases that you associate with your ads so that potential customers who are searching the web can find your ads.
 For example, Paul is the owner of Contoso Bistro.
 Since he wants to increase his lunch take-out business, he uses “lunch take-out” as a keyword for his ad.
-When someone searches for “lunch take-out” his ad will show on the Bing Ads search results page.
+When someone searches for “lunch take-out” his ad will show on the Microsoft Advertising Network search results page.

 You can choose how closely you want the words or phrases a customer searches to match your keywords.
 You can use exact match, which is just that – the search query must match your keywords exactly for your ad to show.
 Using exact match gives you the ability to show your ads to specific audiences, as your keywords are targeted more precisely.
 If Paul chooses his exact match keyword to be “lunch take out,” the search query has to be exactly “lunch take out” as well.

 On the other hand, you can use broad match, which means that your ads can show even when a relevant variation of your keyword is included when a customer does a search.
 Using broad match can show your ad to a wider range of customers without having to spend a lot of time building keyword lists.
 So, if Paul decides to use broad match for his campaign, his keyword of “lunch take-out” could be triggered by a search query for “lunch delivery.”